rmalongo/Facebook-Marketing-Campaign-Analysis/README.md

 * Suggest other insignts that can improve campaign
 # Impact
 * Increase frequency of Ad set since Ad campaign is within budget; can increase frequency of Ad sets for Age group 25-34
-* Connect with influencers (individuals with defined large following) or industry experts in renewable energy.
+* Connect with influencers (individuals with defined large following) or industry experts.
 These can include scientists, business leaders and/or activists who would appreciate the value of company's products.
 Their positive reactions to the ad can boost conversion rates
-* Forecast incease in customer conversition by 10% if these recommendatios are implemented
+* Forecast increase in customer conversion rate by 10% if these recommendations are implemented